How people can be exposed to COVID-19

 COVID-19 can be spread by people who are not showing symptoms or before their symptoms begin.
-Limit your exposure and stay safe when you go out by following these prevention tips .
-This is especially important if you are not yet up to date with your COVID-19 vaccines [Español] or if you have a weakened immune system.
+Stay safe when you go out by following these prevention tips and knowing the COVID-19 Community Level in your area.
+This is especially important if you are not yet up to date with your COVID-19 vaccines [Español ] or if you have a weakened immune system.

 You can get COVID-19 more than once.

 Exposure to new variants can increase the risk of reinfection.
 A high number of reinfection cases have been observed with the Omicron variant.

 COVID-19 can spread from people to animals in some situations, but this is uncommon.

 COVID-19 can spread from people to animals, but this is uncommon.
 Pet cats and dogs can also sometimes become infected after close contact with people with COVID-19.

 You are more likely to get COVID-19 if you are in close contact with a person who has COVID-19 while they are contagious or still able to spread illness to others.

 People with COVID-19 can pass the COVID-19 virus to their close contacts starting from 2 days before they become sick (or 2 days before they test positive if they never had symptoms).

 Current evidence shows that most COVID-19 transmission occurs closer to when symptoms start, generally in the 1–2 days before and the 2–3 days after symptoms begin.
 However, spread is still possible for up to 10 days after infection.

 - Being within 6 feet of a person who has COVID-19 for a total of 15 minutes or more over a 24-hour period, or